peng51/traveler/README.md

 2. setup the root directory of the website
 	$: cd /etc/apache2
-	edit the ports.conf by adding a virtual host to the directory of public_html restart the apache2 server
+	edit /etc/apache2/sites-avaliable/default by changing the DocumentRoot and Directory to public_html/ restart the apache2 server
+	$: sudo service apache2 restart